 In conjunction with new State mandates for quality improvement and monitoring client progress, the MHP is extending the Client Outcomes tracking to all programs through data reports and the QSR.
-See section N - Data Requirements and Section A - Systems of Care for client outcomes indicators determined by the MHP.
+See section N-D at Requirements and Section A-S ystems of Care for client outcomes indicators determined by the MHP.